 This antibody is predicted to react with bovine based on sequence homology.

-This gene encodes a member of the muscle segment homeobox gene family.
-The encoded protein functions as a transcriptional repressor during embryogenesis through interactions with components of the core transcription complex and other homeoproteins.
-It may also have roles in limb-pattern formation, craniofacial development, particularly odontogenesis, and tumor growth inhibition.
-Mutations in this gene, which was once known as homeobox 7, have been associated with nonsyndromic cleft lip with or without cleft palate 5, Witkop syndrome, Wolf-Hirschom syndrome, and autosomoal dominant hypodontia.
+MSX1 is a member of the muscle segment homeobox gene family.
+It functions as a transcriptional repressor during embryogenesis through interactions with components of the core transcription complex and other homeoproteins.
+MSX1 may also have roles in limb-pattern formation, craniofacial development, particularly odontogenesis, and tumor growth inhibition.
+Mutations in the gene, which was once known as homeobox 7, have been associated with nonsyndromic cleft lip with or without cleft palate 5, Witkop syndrome, Wolf-Hirschom syndrome, and autosomoal dominant hypodontia.